Pure Water San Diego

-The Working Group met eight times during 2014 and is developing a report detailing their key recommendations and observations.
+The Working Group met eight times during 2014 and developed a report detailing their key recommendations and observations.
 The input gained will enable the City to advance a well-rounded, comprehensive potable reuse implementation plan.
 The group has been fully briefed on the components of Pure Water San Diego and toured the facilities that play an integral part in the Pure Water process.

 A list of the organizations with representation on the Pure Water Working Group can be found here.